earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/how-to/2017-03-01-howto03-plot-grid-of-plots.md

 ---
 layout: single
-title: "Plot grid of spatial plots in R. "
+title: "Plot Grid of Spatial Plots in R. "
-excerpt: "In this lesson we cover using par() or parameter settings in R to plot several raster RGB plots in R in a grid. "
+excerpt: "In this lesson you learn to use the par() or parameter settings in R to plot several raster RGB plots in R in a grid. "
 authors: ['Leah Wasser']
-modified: '2017-12-08'
+modified: '2018-01-10'
 category: [courses]
 class-lesson: ['how-to-hints-week8']
 permalink: /courses/earth-analytics/multispectral-remote-sensing-modis/grid-of-plots-report/
-nav-title: 'Grid of plots'
+nav-title: 'Grid of Plots'
 week: 8
 course: "earth-analytics"
 sidebar: